webpack/changelog-v5/README.md

 From developer persepective modules can be imported from specified remote builds and used with minimal restrictions.

 For more details see [this separate guide](https://github.com/webpack/changelog-v5/blob/master/guides/module-federation.md).

+## Resolving

+The `exports` and `imports` field in package.json is now supported.

+See more details in TODO.

 ## Uris